Contraindications for Diclofenac

-Voltaren may increase your risk of fatal heart attack or stroke, especially if you use it in the long term or take high doses, or if you have heart disease.
-Even people without heart disease or risk factors may have a stroke or heart attack while taking this medication.
+Voltaren may increase the risk of fatal heart attack or stroke, especially if you use it in the long term or take high doses, or if you have heart disease.
+Even people without heart disease or any risk factors may have a stroke or heart attack while taking this medication.

-Do not use Voltaren just before or after cardiac bypass surgery (coronary bypass, or CABG).
+Do not use Voltaren before or after cardiac bypass surgery, coronary bypass, or CABG.

 - Heart disease, high blood pressure, high cholesterol, diabetes, or if you smoke;

 - A history of heart attack, stroke, or blood clot;